Mile: International

 The international mile is precisely equal to 1.609344 km (or 25146/15625 km as a fraction).
 It was established as part of the 1959 international yard and pound agreement reached by the United States, the United Kingdom, Canada, Australia, New Zealand, and the Union of South Africa, which resolved small but measurable differences that had arisen from separate physical standards each country had maintained for the yard.
 As with the earlier statute mile, it continues to comprise 1,760 yards or 5,280 feet.

-The old Imperial value of the yard was used in converting measurements to metric values in India in a 1976 Act of the Indian Parliament.
-However, the current National Topographic Database of the Survey of India is based on the metric WGS-84 datum, which is also used by the Global Positioning System.